zachary-hoelscher/Black_Hole_Mergers_Cosmology/README.md

 *** Python script CMB_SMBH_Formation.py :

-This generates a CMB power spectrum plot for Lambda-CDM for a case where we have SMBH formation from PBH mergers, but have restricted the comoving SMBH formation rate so that SMBHs are not overproduced.
+This generates a CMB power spectrum plot for Lambda-CDM (no conversion of matter to GW) and for a case where we have SMBH formation from PBH mergers, but have restricted the comoving SMBH formation rate so that SMBHs are not overproduced.
 One can see a small ISW effect at low multipole moment.
 The plot this produces is in this repo, though if you wish to run the code, you will need to install CLASS.